engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 However, when starting our journey into computer science, our peers and mentors seldom focus on documentation.
 We hear ominous warnings of undocumented code becoming unrecognizable to the author when revisiting a problem six months later.
 A warning slightly tempered by the fact that at the beginning of our journey, our code will not survive six months.

-Thus, the responsibility of teaching documentation falls completely to engineering companies.
+Thus, the responsibility of teaching documentation falls entirely to engineering companies.
 Within this avenue, we fill empty cups.

 ## Shifting left on documentation

 Drifting and missing documentation inflict long-term damage to our organization.
-Through the mid-to-late 2010s, modern delivery frequencies and market competitiveness birthed prophylactic measures for documental detriments.
+Through the mid-to-late 2010s, modern delivery frequencies and market competitiveness birthed prophylactic measures for documentary detriments.

 Our most effective prevention is to plan for documentation in our work by creating tickets and reserving the time necessary for writing it.
 Actively shifting left on documentation mandates that we build automation tooling for its continuous integration and delivery.